 Are Pork Ribs Good for Weight Loss?

-No, ribs are not good for weight loss.
+No, pork ribs are not good for weight loss.
 As mentioned above, they are relatively high in calories from fat.
 If you are trying to lose weight, you should focus on leaner cuts of meat and vegetables.

 Why Are Pork Ribs So High in Calories?